HPI-Information-Systems/MELArt/README.md

 ### Configuration

 1. Create a `.env` file (you can use `.env_sample` as a tempate) and set the access token for Wikimedia API and the user agent.
-2. Install required libraries
+2. Install required libraries.
+The easiest way is to use the provided conda environment `environment.yaml`
-3. Install spacy model `python -m spacy download en_core_web_sm`
+3. Install spacy English model `python -m spacy download en_core_web_sm`

 ### Input files
 1. Create a folder called `input_files`.